 As a contract resource or employee, on a scale between superb Matt Damon in “The Martian” and Yogi, the picnic basket-snatching Bear, I can follow directions from afar or produce original takes on content across a wide professional spectrum.
-I’m confident a variety of career projects puts me ahead of that “smarter than the average bear.”
+I’m confident a variety of career projects puts me ahead of that one-trick “smarter than the average bear.”

 My RESPONDER-1 material, specifically focused on a firefighters niche as a real estate broker, or compiling multi-department contributions into reports is at the core of editorial best practices, and that has always meant providing information worth knowing, considering, and using.